kubernetes-sigs/e2e-framework/docs/design/test-harness-framework.md

 The framework shall provide predefined flagsets that will be automatically applied during test execution.
 Possible filters that could be supported by the framework implementation:

 * `--feature` - a regular expression that target features to run
-* `--assert` - a regular expression that targets the name of an assertive steps
+* `--assess` - a regular expression that targets the name of an assesment steps
 * `--labels` - a comma-separated list of key/value pairs  used to filter features by their assigned labels

 The framework should automatically inject these filter values into the environment component when it is created.